-There is a monthly work day scheduled May to finish the walkway by the side of the Shattock Barn yard tracks.
+There is a monthly work day scheduled for April and probably May also to pave the walkway by the side of the Shattock Barn yard tracks.

 Due to security reasons, the club facility combination locks were changed on April 18, 2013.
 Combinations have been distributed to those on the lock list and if you did not receive yours, contact Rich Lundberg at luckylundy@sbcglobal.net.
 As a reminder to those with the combination, always reset the tumblers to 0 after opening.